Cranham, Gloucestershire

 Cranham is a village in the English county of Gloucestershire.
-Forming part of the district of Stroud it is to be found a mile or so east of the A46 road between Stroud and Cheltenham.
+Forming part of the district of Stroud, it is to be found a mile or so east of the A46 road between Stroud and Cheltenham.
 The Cotswold Way long-distance footpath also runs nearby.

-Composer Gustav Holst lived in Cranham for a while, and it was there, in the house now called 'Midwinter Cottage' that he wrote what is probably the best known tune for the Christmas carol In the Bleak Midwinter by Christina Rossetti.
+Composer Gustav Holst lived in Cranham for a while, and it was there, in the house now called 'Midwinter Cottage' (opposite the Black Horse Inn) that he wrote what is probably the best known tune for the Christmas carol In the Bleak Midwinter by Christina Rossetti.
 A Ham class minesweeper, HMS Cranham, was also named after the village.

-A Fairport Convention album, Gladys' Leap, is named after local postwoman Gladys Hillier, who would jump over a local stream to avoid a long journey.
+A Fairport Convention album, Gladys' Leap, is named after the leap of local postwoman Gladys Hillier, who would jump over a local stream to avoid a long journey.
 The Ordnance Survey have renamed that place in her honour.

 In 1948, Cranham Scout Centre was opened by the chief scout of the time.
-Over 2000 people attended the celebration of the opening ceremony.
+Over 2000 people attended the opening ceremony.
 Since then it has developed from a small campsite into an activity centre with indoor accommodation.

-In 1949 George Orwell stayed at a sanatorium near the village, in his search for a relief if not a cure for the tuberculosis from which he was suffering and which would kill him six months later after his admission to University College Hospital.
-While in the sanatorium he sketched out in 4 pages of a notebook a short story to be called A Smoking Room Story, set in Burma.
+In 1949 George Orwell stayed at a nearby sanatorium, in his search for a relief if not a cure for the tuberculosis from which he was suffering and which would kill him six months later after his admission to University College Hospital.
+While in the sanatorium he sketched out in four pages of a notebook a short story to be called A Smoking Room Story, set in Burma.
 The story was never written.
+The sanatorium was closed in 1956 and most of the buildings were demolished.

 In 2010, pop star Lily Allen bought Old Overton House, just outside Cranham, for a reported £3 million.
-Old Overton House is grade II listed with the earliest part of the property dating back to the seventeenth century.
+Old Overton House is Grade II listed with the earliest part of the property dating back to the seventeenth century.